Home Decor Articles Timeless Home Decor Trends: Interior & Outdoor Design Ideas

 Low-Maintenance Grass

-Bottle Or Mason Jar Lanterns
+Bottles or Mason Jar Lanterns

-If you’re looking for a fairly simple DIY project for your outdoor area, gather up some wine bottles or mason jars, and create your own beautiful outdoor lights.
+If you’re looking for a fairly simple DIY project for your outdoor area, gather some wine bottles or mason jars, and create your own beautiful outdoor lights.
 With innumerable Pinterest projects to choose from, DIY outdoor lighting projects are among the most popular ways to brighten up an outdoor living space using items you probably already have.

 Fully-Functional Outdoor Living